Lane Keeping Assist System Using Model Predictive Control

 Add example file folder to MATLAB® path.

-To describe the lateral vehicle dynamics, this example uses a bicycle model with two degrees of freedom, lateral position and yaw angle.
-The vehicle model is depicted in the following figure.
+To describe the lateral vehicle dynamics, this example uses a bicycle model with the following parameters:

 - m is the total vehicle mass (kg)